Facebook Shadow Profiles: Introduction

 \section{Introduction}

-The fundamental business model of many online platforms such as Facebook consists in generating revenue through online advertising.
-Because detailed information about consumers’ types and preferences is crucial for targeted advertising effectiveness, online platforms have developed innovative technologies to collect and analyze behavioral data \cite{trusov2016crumbs}.
+The fundamental business model of many online platforms consists in generating revenue through online advertising.
+Because detailed information about consumers' types and preferences is crucial for the effectiveness of targeted advertising, online platforms have developed innovative technologies to collect and analyze behavioral data.